nscale4by8/nscale4x8/downloadableModels/downloadableModels.md

-# Downoadable Models
+# Downloadable Models

 This folder contains downloadable models.
-Not all of the modles described at this site are available for others to use (yet).
+Not all of the models described at this site are available for others to use (yet).

 I created the 3D models using the free SketchUp Make 3D modeling software, the free Blender 3D modeling software, and the free Cura 3D printer slicing application.